Jean-Pierre Rampal: Post-war success

 In 1945, following the liberation of Paris, Rampal was invited by the composer Henri Tomasi—then conductor of the Orchestre National de France—to perform the Flute Concerto by Jacques Ibert, written for Marcel Moyse in 1934, live on French National Radio.
 It launched his concert career and was the first of many such broadcasts.

 With the war over, Rampal embarked on a series of performances: at first, within France; and then, in 1947, in Switzerland, Austria, Italy, Spain, and the Netherlands.
 Almost from the beginning, he was accompanied by pianist and harpsichordist Robert Veyron-Lacroix, whom he had met at the Paris Conservatoire in 1946.
-By contrast with, as Rampal saw it, his own somewhat emotional Provençal temperament, Veyron-Lacroix was a more refined character (a "true upper class Parisian"), but each found with the other a balanced musical partnership.
+Rampal viewed himself as having a somewhat emotional Provençal temperament, while Veyron-Lacroix was a more refined character (a "true upper class Parisian").
 The appearance of this duo after the war has been described as a "complete novelty", allowing them to make a rapid impact on the music-going public in France and elsewhere.
-In March 1949, in the face of some scepticism, they hired the Salle Gaveau in Paris to perform what then seemed the radical idea of a recital programme made up solely of chamber music for flute.
+In March 1949, in the face of some scepticism, they hired the Salle Gaveau in Paris to perform a recital programme made up solely of chamber music for flute, which then seemed radical.
 It was one of the first flute/piano recitals the city had seen, and caused a "sensation".
-The success encouraged Rampal to continue along that track.
-The recital was repeated the following year in Paris.
-Throughout the early 1950s, the duo made regular radio broadcasts and gave concerts within France and elsewhere in Europe.
-Their first international tour came in 1953: an island-hopping journey through Indonesia to ex-pat audiences.
-From 1954 onwards came his first concerts in eastern Europe—most significantly in Prague, where he premiered Jindrich Feld's Flute Concerto in 1956.
-In the same year, he appeared in Canada—where, at the Menton festival, he played for the first time in concert with violinist Isaac Stern, who not only became a lifelong friend but also proved a considerable influence on Rampal's own approach to musical expression.
+The success encouraged Rampal to continue, repeating the recital the following year in Paris.
+Throughout the early 1950s, the duo made regular radio broadcasts and gave concerts across Europe.
+Their first international tour in 1953 spanned Indonesia.
+From 1954 onward, he held his first concerts in eastern Europe—most significantly in Prague, where he premiered Jindrich Feld's Flute Concerto in 1956.
+In the same year, he appeared in Canada at the Menton festival, where he played for the first time in concert with violinist Isaac Stern, who became a lifelong friend and a considerable influence on Rampal's own approach.